-Description: Introduction to the field of biochemistry and faculty research interests in the Center for Biochemistry.
-Exploration of careers in biochemistry.
+Description: Introduction to the field of biochemistry and exploration of biochemistry related careers.

 Description: Data analysis and presentation, hypothesis-driven research execution and various types of scientific writing with detailed examination of high impact biochemistry research literature.

 Prerequisites: Biochemistry major; junior standing or senior standing; BIOC 431.
 Biochemistry minor, with permission.

 Description: Focuses on preparing students for graduate/professional school application through reflective writing and application specific activities.